GoLearnToCode/kiei924-winter15-ev/syllabus.md

 ## Course Description
 Instructor: Brian Eng

-This short course is geared for entrepreneurs and non-programmers who want to learn the essentials of building web applications.
+This course is geared for entrepreneurs and non-programmers who want to learn the essentials of building web applications.
 Students will build a small website in steps, gaining skills in software analysis and experience with tools for building modern web applications.

 This course fulfills the prerequisite for KIEI-925.